Alex Call Player Props: Nationals vs. Guardians

 Alex Call At The Plate

+- He has hit a home run in one of 13 games, and in 1.7% of his plate appearances.

-- Call has an RBI in five of 12 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 38.5% of his games this season, Call has had at least one RBI.
+He's picked up more than one in 23.1% and driven in three or more of his team's runs in one contest.

-- In five games this year (41.7%), he has scored, including multiple runs twice.
+- In six games this season (46.2%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.